tdv/go-care/README.md

 Essential gist of the approach is to make an interceptor where compute the key --a hash of the incoming data-- and memorize/restore the responses making lower real computation cost at the expense of decreasing the number of the real computation in the server's handlers.

-The package can be used with in-build LRU cache or with an external cache like Redis, Memcached or something else.
+The package can be used with built-in LRU cache or with an external cache like Redis, Memcached or something else.
 In order to use an external cache there is only the need to implement a caching interface.

 # Features
 - server- and client-side response memoization